 Who Can Officiate My Wedding?

-Couples are increasingly using a close friend or family member to officiate their weddings.
-Having someone who supports the relationship, knows the couple well, and is happy to share in the joy of their wedding day can be a meaningful experience.
-But the last thing a couple wants to worry about on their big day are the legal requirements associated with the marriage.
+Couples increasingly use a close friend or family member to officiate their weddings.
+It's special when someone who knows the couple and is happy for them is part of the wedding day.
+This is particularly true for those loved ones who witness the wedding.
+But the last thing a couple wants to worry about on their big day is the legal requirements associated with the marriage.
 So, how do you get a friend who is neither a religious leader nor a county clerk to officiate your wedding?
 This article explains what you need to know.

 State and Local Marriage Officiant Laws Vary